§Overview of the build system

 name line defines the name of your application and it will be the same as the name of your application’s root directory,

-/, which is derived from the argument that you gave to the
+/.
+In sbt this is derived from the argument that you gave to the

-activator new command.
+sbt new command.

 version line provides the version of your application which is used as part of the name for the artifacts your build will produce.